-When cases were selected for assessment, 6/12 (50%) faculty stated they were notified only by e-mail, while 5/12 (42%) were additionally notified by residents either pre- or post-operatively.
+When cases were selected for assessment, 6/12 (50%) faculty stated they were notified only by email, while 5/12 (42%) were additionally notified by residents either pre- or postoperatively.
 Faculty varied in the amount of in-person feedback they provided to a resident when they were aware that the case had been flagged for evaluation.
-6/12 (50%) reported providing verbal feedback about 50% of the cases, while 1/12 (8%) reported providing feedback 75% of the time and 3/12 (25%) reported only providing feedback 25% of the time.
-2/12 (17%) never provided verbal feedback.
+Six of 12 (50%) reported providing verbal feedback on about 50% of the cases, while 1/12 (8%) reported providing feedback 75% of the time, and 3/12 (25%) reported only providing feedback 25% of the time; 2/12 (17%) never provided verbal feedback.
 If the faculty were to provide feedback for the flagged case, 4/12 (33%) provided it immediately following the case and 5/12 (42%) provided the feedback after leaving the OR but on the same day.
-6/12 (50%) of faculty felt that since the introduction of the O-SCORE application, the amount of in-person feedback they provided to residents regarding their surgical performance had increased.
-9/12 (75%) faculty were willing to complete O-SCORE evaluations when requested.
+Half (6/12; 50%) of faculty felt that since the introduction of the O-SCORE application, the amount of in-person feedback they provided to residents regarding their surgical performance had increased.
+Nine of 12 (75%) faculty were willing to complete O-SCORE evaluations when requested.

-Concerning the overall O-SCORE evaluation form, faculty felt that the most valuable component was the written comments section 5/12 (42%), followed by the 8 Likert scale questions (2/12; 17%) and the independent competence indicator (2/12; 17%).
-9/12 (75%) felt that the results of the O-SCORE evaluations were indicative of a residents overall surgical skill.
-10/12 (83%) faculty felt that the frequency of which cases were randomly selected for evaluation was adequate.
+Concerning the overall O-SCORE evaluation form, faculty felt that the most valuable component was the written comments section (5/12; 42%), followed by the eight Likert scale questions (2/12; 17%) and the independent competence indicator (2/12; 17%).
+Nine of 12 (75%) felt that the results of the O-SCORE evaluations were indicative of a residents overall surgical skill and 10/12 (83%) felt that the frequency at which cases were randomly selected for evaluation was adequate.